deitry/add-nuget-source-action/README.md

 # Add Nuget Source action

-Adds NuGet source and clears it in the end of the workflow
+Adds NuGet source and removes it in the end of the workflow.
+This is useful when adding private package source to self-hosted runners and allows to keep it always in actual state without messing with prior settings.

 ## Example